Why am I doing this?

 file

-Edit the frpc.ini file with any editor.
+Edit the frpc.toml file with any editor.

 You need to change the HTTP and HTTPS to your own service name.
 Right here I only used it as example.